Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-DeviceEnrichment/README.md

 #### Authorize connections

-Once deployment is complete, you will need to authorize each connection.
+Once the playbook is deployed, edit the Logic App and authorize each Carbon Black Cloud connection.

 1. Click the Microsoft Sentinel connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps two and three for the Carbon Black connector connection.
+6. Repeat steps two and three for each Carbon Black connector connection.

+> *Note*
-Note: To authorize the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.
+> The API Key must be provided as a combination {API Key}/{API ID}.

 #### Sentinel configuration